galaxyproject/training-material/topics/metagenomics/tutorials/general-tutorial/tutorial.md

 > ### :pencil2: Hands-on: Per-sample Krona plots
 >
-> - **Classify.otu** :wrench:
+> 1. **Classify.otu** :wrench:
->   - Hit the rerun button on the classify.otu job in your history and see if you can find settings
->     that will give you per-sample taxonomy data
 >
+>    Hit the rerun button on the `Classify.otu` job in your history and see if you can find settings that will give you per-sample taxonomy data
+>
-> - **Visualize with Krona** :wrench:
+> 2. **Visualize with Krona** :wrench:
+>
->    - Now use this new output collection to create per-sample Krona plots
+>    Now use this new output collection to create per-sample Krona plots
 >
 {: .hands_on}